rust-lang/book/src/ch10-02-traits.md

 {{#rustdoc_include ../listings/ch10-generic-types-traits-and-lifetimes/no-listing-07-where-clause/src/lib.rs:here}}
 ```

-This function’s signature is less cluttered: the function name, parameter list,
+This function’s signature is less cluttered: The function name, parameter list,
 and return type are close together, similar to a function without lots of trait
 bounds.